-Complete the Free Application for Federal Student Aid (FAFSA) each academic year you would like to be reviewed for financial aid.
-Students are encouraged to complete the FAFSA by May 1 for the upcoming academic year.
-Not only do students need a FAFSA for federal student aid, but many state grant programs and some scholarships do require a FAFSA on file.
+- Complete the Free Application for Federal Student Aid (FAFSA) each academic year you would like to be considered for financial aid.
+Students are encouraged to complete the FAFSA by March 1 for the upcoming academic year.
+Students need a FAFSA for federal student aid.
+Many state grant programs and some scholarships also require a FAFSA on file.